 Students in certificate programs can learn how to work safely and efficiently on a construction site.
 They can also practice framing windows and doors, laying out walls and rafters, and estimating materials.
-Some programs even offer specialized certificates in areas such as interior or exterior finishing, framing and concrete foundations.
 These programs usually involve some classroom work, but much of the training is hands-on and takes place in a lab or carpentry shop.
 Students may study carpentry tools, carpentry techniques, construction materials and construction methods.
 Graduates are prepared to work on commercial and residential construction projects.
 Other course topics may include:

 - Woodworking calculations

 - Blueprint reading